 loginctl kill-session 3

-You can send a specific signal using the --signal option.
-By default, the command sends SIGTERM signal.
-For example, if you want to send SIGKILL, use this command:
+However, you can send any other signal using the --signal option.
+By default, the SIGTERM signal is sent.
+For example, to send a SIGKILL signal, use the command:

 loginctl kill-session 3 --signal SIGKILL

-The same command exists for terminating all processes that belong to a user.
-It is called kill-user.
-In addition, there is a session-terminate command.
-It does almost the same thing, but it does not allow you to set a signal and just terminates all processes:
+A similar command exists for terminating all user processes - kill-user.
+Additionally, there is a session-terminate command.
+It does essentially the same thing, but it doesn't allow you to choose the signal and immediately terminates all processes:

 loginctl terminate-session 3